nagasudhirpulla/dotnet_core_arch_notes/README.md

 - Dev team is familiar with JavaScript and/or TypeScript development
 - Application must already expose an API for other (internal or public) clients

-A hybrid approach is also possible, the simplest being more rich SPA-like sub-applications within a larger traditional web application.
+A hybrid approach is also possible, where more rich SPA-like sub-applications within a larger traditional web application.

 SPAs can be written in C# and run on browser using WebAssembly (Razor Components).
 But this is still in beginning phase.